JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.1/Notes.md

 for a positive number the mantissa will always start with 01, and for a negative 10

+Normalising binary floating points happens by moving the mantissa left or right and then changing the exponent acordingly

 ## Workings from Positive Binary and Hexadecimal Integers - Workbook.docx
 *page 12*